Lawn Treatment Service Cost

 Factors such as weather conditions or misdiagnosis of the lawn’s condition can change the time frame in which it takes the gardener to complete the lawn treatment.

-Lawns that begin in worse condition may need more intensive treatment and could take up more time and product, increasing the cost.
+- Lawn Condition — Lawns in worse condition may need more intensive treatment, taking up more time and product and increasing the overall cost.

 How do you prep ground for grass seed?